 Home Storage Tips

 - Do not store whole onions in plastic bags; the lack of air circulation reduces storage life.
 A basket or mesh bag provides good air circulation and works well for onion storage.

 - Do not store onions with potatoes or other produce items that release moisture.

-- Onions that are already cut will keep for several days if sealed in plastic bags and refrigerated.
+- Onions that are already cut can be stored for several days in a sealed plastic bag and refrigerated.

 - Chopped or diced onions can be frozen for future preparation in cooked dishes.

-- Under proper conditions, whole storage onions can last up to four weeks at home.
+- Whole onions can last up to four weeks at home under proper storage conditions.